queens-satellite-team/Space-School/lab4/lab4.md

 # Introduction
+Hello!
+Welcome to the fourth lab of Space School!
+In this lab we are going to design the software for your payload.
+In this lab you will find the hardware that we have purchased for the payloads along with the software requirements, hardware requirements and example code.
+In your groups you will be selecting which sensors you want to implement and developing the software to put them together.

+If you have any questions please feel free to reach out to Emma Paczkowski, Sean Tedesco, Piper Steffen, Thomas Sears, or any other member of the QSAT Team.
+Contact info can be found in the [readme](https://github.com/queens-satellite-team/Space-School) of this repository.

 # Goals of Lab 4
+1️⃣ Select your sensors.

+2️⃣ Use the example code to develop your software for yoru toasSat.

+3️⃣ Use the hardware requirements to help piece you sensors all together.

 # 1.0 Photoresistive Sensor
 A photoresistor, or light-dependent resistor (LDR) is a resistor whose resistance will decrease when incident light intensity increase; in other words, it exhibits photoconductivity.
 This sensor has an adjustable dial so that you can set a light threshold for the sensor to detect.
 When the ambient light intensity does not reach the threshold value, the sensor output is high ; when the ambient light level exceeds the set threshold, the sendor outputs a low value.